 - Advertisements on the web must be aligned with the usability and UX of the web page

 - Sites should inform the users that the use of ad blockers will make the internet ecosystem unsustainable.
-The IAB UK report shows that if requested, 54% of the users will turn off ad blockers to access a site.
-Furthermore, people aged between 18 and 24 years of age are more likely to respond to that request.
+The IAB UK report shows that 54% of users will turn off ad blockers to access a site if requested.
+Furthermore, people between 18 and 24 are more likely to respond to that request.

-Here is the summary of IAB UK report:
+Here is the summary of the IAB UK report:

-- Volume of ads per page must be reduced because pages overloaded with ads serve to encourage the user to install ad blockers
+- The volume of ads per page must be reduced because pages overloaded with ads serve to encourage the user to install ad blockers

-- Digital marketing organisations should form a standardisation system that will regulate the placement of ads on web sites.
+- Digital marketing organisations should form a standardisation system that will regulate the placement of advertisements on websites.

-There is a fine on which digital marketers must tread in order to generate income but not alienate web users.
+There is a fine on which digital marketers must tread to generate income but not alienate web users.